Towards a classification of entanglements of Galois representations attached to elliptic curves: Entanglements of Weil-type

 \begin{proof} Let $m \in \{3,\dots, 10,12\}$.
-It is well-known that the curve $X_1(m)$ is of genus $0$ with a rational point, and the 1-parameter families of elliptic curves with a rational point of order $m$ can be found in the literature (see \cite{kubert}).
+The modular curve $X_1(m)$ is of genus $0$ with a rational point, and the 1-parameter families of elliptic curves with a rational point of order $m$ can be found in the literature (see \cite{kubert}).
 Note that if $E/\Q$ is an elliptic curve with a rational point of order $m$, and $\rho_{m,t}$ is the Galois representation associated to $E[m]$, then the image of $\rho_{m,t}$ is contained in the subgroup